 Floors including sub-floors

 Repair category 1

-Notes There are areas of creaky flooring.
-It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+Notes The flooring was found to be generally level and firm to the tread, with the exception of some loose creaking panels, which is considered to be cosmetic in nature.
+It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further

+repair and maintenance work.